Skip to main content

 VML for Backgrounds & Hero Sections

-Background images and gradient overlays fail in Outlook due to the lack of background-size, background-position, and background-image support.
-The Vector Markup Language (VML) specification provides a reliable workaround.
+Background images and gradient overlays fail in Outlook due to the lack of background-size, background-position, and background-image support on block elements.
+The Vector Markup Language (VML) specification provides a reliable workaround, and the full pattern for hero and full-bleed imagery is documented in email background images and VML.
 By generating <v:rect> and <v:fill> elements dynamically via build tools or MJML, engineers can maintain visual parity across platforms.
 This approach is particularly critical when implementing Dark Mode Email CSS, as VML requires explicit color overrides to prevent rendering artifacts in high-contrast environments.

 Production VML Fallback